osmundi/aoc-2022-go/README.md

 #### Day 7
 Pointers, (kind of?) linked list, recursion.
 This was so far maybe the most sophisticated answer.
 First time felt like I was doing something right.
 At least on the part where the filesystem is initialized.
 The part 2 answer was hacked together in a quick and dirty way.

 Notes after the first week:  I'm already flying with this tool without constantly having the need to refer the [documentation](https://pkg.go.dev/std)(which is OK)/google.
 I still don't have too strong opinion about the language.
-Really like the simplicity of it and coding with a statically typed language brings a sense of relaibility and robustness to the code.
+Really like the simplicity of it and coding with a statically typed language brings a sense of reliability and robustness to the code.
 At first handling the pointer logic was a shock (after a 10 year break from writing last bits of C -code) but with this last challenge, it seemed the right way to do it.
 No need to pollute the memory with unnecessary stuff whether there is a garbage collector or not.

 #### Day 8
 Figuring out the edge cases took more time than implementing the algorithm itself.